Marvin Pope (gridiron football)

-Marvin Pope (born January 18, 1969) is an American former football and Canadian football linebacker who played in the Canadian Football League (CFL) for the Calgary Stampeders from 1992 to 1997.
-He played college football at Central State University.
+Marvin Pope (born January 18, 1969) is an American former football linebacker and is the linebackers coach for the York Lions of U Sports football.
+He played in the Canadian Football League (CFL) for the Calgary Stampeders from 1992 to 1997 where he won a Grey Cup championship in 1992.
+He played college football for the Central State Marauders.

-Early years
+Early life

 Pope attended Eastside High School, where he lettered in football, basketball, wrestling, track and weightlifting.
 In football, he was a two-way player at fullback and linebacker.
 As a senior, he received Class AAAA All-state and Florida High School Athlete of the Year honors, after averaging 13 tackles per game.
 Although he was considered an elite football prospect, he was not offered Division I scholarships because of grades.

 As a senior, he won the state Class AAA heavyweight weightlifting champion, including the District 5 meet with a record lift totaling 750, 330 on the clean-and-jerk and 420 on bench press.
 In wrestling, he was ranked third in the state as a junior and senior.

 College career

 Pope initially accepted a football scholarship from Division I-AA Western Kentucky University, only to later commit to NAIA Central State University, because of its reputation for developing professional football players.

-As a junior in 1990, he led a defense that dominated in the NAIA playoffs, holding opponents to 13.2 points per game.
+As a junior in 1990 for the Marauders, he led a defense that dominated in the NAIA playoffs, holding opponents to 13.2 points per game.
 His 13 tackles, earned him the NAIA Defensive Most Valuable Player trophy in the 38-16 championship win over Colorado-Mesa State University.

 He finished his college career with 52 games, 363 tackles.
 He was named an NAIA All-American and Black College Football All-American in the 1989 and 1990 seasons.

 In 2018, he was inducted into the Central State University Athletics Hall of Fame.

 Professional career

 In May 1992, he signed as a free agent with the Calgary Stampeders of the Canadian Football League.
 As a rookie, he contributed from his linebacker position to the team winning the Grey Cup.
 He set a CFL record with 14 tackles against the Edmonton Eskimos.

 He played as a linebacker and defensive end.
-He took part of 5 consecutive Western Conference Championship games and was a two-time CFL Western All Star.
+He took part of five consecutive Western Conference Championship games and was a two-time CFL Western All Star.